youssef-cherrat/HooHacks24-FastFashion/README.md

 ## Data Flow

 1. The user inputs a link.
-2. The app scrapes the image from the provided link.
+2. The app scrapes the product data from the provided link.
-3. Performs a reverse image search using the SERP API.
+3. Performs a modified search using the SERP API.
 4. Filters the results to display pre-approved sustainable or second-hand options.
 5. Displays links and images to the user.